sokinpui/3100_Project/doc/configuration.md

 *   The `local` type uses an auto-created SQLite DB (`seta_local.db`) in the user data path.
 *   The `cloud` type uses a predefined URL (override with `DATABASE_URL` env var).
 *   The `custom` type uses the `url` specified in `seta_config.json`.
 *   Use the `/settings/database` endpoint to modify the config, but remember to restart the app.
+Be cautious when switching database types on existing data.